The Major Oak is located a 10-15 minute walk through the woods from Sherwood Forest Visitor Centre near the village of Edwinstowe.

 The Major Oak is a Quercus Robur, the English or pendunculate oak.

-This forest veteran is a huge oak tree thought to be around 800 years old.
-In a 2002 survey, it was voted “Britain’s favourite tree”.
+This forest veteran is a huge oak tree thought to be between 800 and 1,000 years old.

 According to local lore, its hollow trunk was used as a hideout by Robin Hood’s men, though if Robin was – as legend suggests – active in the 12th or 13th century, this tree could only have been a sapling then.
 So it must have been another, much older oak that hid the outlaw.